 Choosing the Right Processes to Share

 Maybe now you’re convinced that light, standard-issue processes are the way to go, but remember that it isn’t an either/or decision.
-Once you’ve got a light workflow process that works across teams, you can use tools like Unito to share it in a macro sense while still allowing individual teams to modify and build onto the cores processes.
+Once you’ve got a light workflow process that works across teams, you can use apps like Unito to share it in a macro sense while still allowing individual teams to modify and build onto the cores processes.
 This lets them create the kind of custom micro-processes that they need to be effective.

 Here are some questions to ask yourself when creating a workflow process to share: